 Are you a small company looking to boost your online success?

-If so, then you’re going to need to start benchmarking data on your competitors.
+If so, then you’re going to need to start benchmarking data

 But isn’t focusing on your competitors a waste of time?
 Not necessarily.
 After all, what worked for them might work for you.
 Collecting that data can give you an idea of how to get a competitive advantage.